living a life:

 He’s a passionate mountain trail runner, backcountry skier and lover of woodsmoke, dark starry skies and spoon whittling.

 Elle has a background in Graphic Design and a passion for purpose-led business and collaboration.
 Her experience, creativity and visionary approach are what bring Living Alive to life.

-Inspired by her own experience of the healing potential that a personal connection to nature can bring, Elle is committed to creating opportunities for others to experience a sense belonging in the natural world.
-She has a deep love for the outdoors and is a particularly keen wild swimmer.
+Inspired by her own experience of the transformative potential that a personal connection to nature can bring; Elle is committed to creating opportunities for others to experience a sense belonging in the natural world.
+She has a deep love for the outdoors and is a passionate wild swimmer.
 She is a mindfulness practitioner, holds the Schumacher College Certificate in Leadership & Facilitation and is qualified in the RLSS National Open Water Safety Management Programme levels 1-3.

 Elle is a talented and crafty cook, forager and fermentation enthusiast.
-She loves to rock climb, make things, scour maps for the next river swim and to seek out opportunities for wonder everyday.
+She loves to rock climb, make things, scour maps for the next river swim and seeks out opportunities for wonder every day.